6-ingredient blondies made with white beans and dark chocolate chunks. Oil-free, gluten-free, naturally sweetened, and packed with protein.

 - Add the white beans and maple syrup to a food processor and blend until you have a smooth caramel like consistency.

-- Pour maple/bean mixture into a large mixing bowl and add the nut butter, oat flour, and baking powder.
+- Pour the maple/bean mixture into a large mixing bowl and add the nut butter, oat flour, and baking powder.
 Stir until well combined.

 - Fold in chocolate chunks.

-- Spread batter evenly in prepared pan and top with more chocolate chunks, if desired.
+- Spread batter evenly in the prepared pan and top with more chocolate chunks, if desired.
 If the spatula sticks to the batter too much, dip it in water before spreading across the brownie surface.

 - Bake for 30-35 minutes or until toothpick comes out clean and edges are lightly browned.